Get a free, no-obligation financial consultation. Schedule Now

 PROFESSIONAL

-Before joining the firm in 2022, Karley ran several local businesses, selling products in the Castle Rock area and online.
-Her passion for business inspired her to earn a degree in Financial Management from the University of Colorado Denver.
-At Fidelis, she has specialized in 401(k) plans and has also developed expertise in client-facing roles as a paraplanner.
-She holds a Series 65 license and plans to earn her Certified Financial Planner® designation.
-She is committed to providing a valuable experience that brings clients peace of mind.
+Before joining Fidelis Wealth Advisors in 2022, Karley ran several local businesses, selling products both in the Castle Rock area and online.
+Her passion for entrepreneurship and finance led her to earn a degree in Financial Management from the University of Colorado Denver.

 PERSONAL

-Karley is a Colorado native and grew up here in Castle Rock.
-She enjoys riding her horse, Dante, hiking and mountain biking the beautiful state of Colorado, and playing electric guitar.
+A Colorado native, Karley grew up in Castle Rock.
+She enjoys spending her free time riding her horse, Dante, hiking and mountain biking with her husband, and playing electric guitar.

 Rilee Erickson